Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Introduction

 \section{Introduction}

-Transformer-based language models (LMs) have achieved remarkable empirical success \citep{NIPS2017_3f5ee243, DBLP:journals/corr/abs-2303-08774, dubey2024llama3herdmodels}.
-This success has sparked growing interest in understanding the theoretical expressive power of transformers---what languages they can and cannot recognize.
-A significant body of work approaches this question by relating transformers to well-established frameworks such as formal languages, logic, and circuit complexity \citep{10.1162/tacl_a_00663}.
+Transformer-based language models (LMs) have demonstrated remarkable empirical success \citep{NIPS2017_3f5ee243, DBLP:journals/corr/abs-2303-08774, dubey2024llama3herdmodels} on a wide variety of natural language tasks \citep[][\textit{inter alia}]{NEURIPS2019_4496bf24,hendrycks2021measuring,srivastava2023beyond}.
+This success has sparked growing interest in understanding the theoretical expressive power of transformers, i.e., what languages they can and cannot recognize, and, by extension, what tasks they can and cannot perform.
+A significant body of work approaches this question by relating transformers to well-established frameworks such as formal languages, logic, and circuit complexity \citep{hao-etal-2022-formal,NEURIPS2023_a48e5877,yang2024masked,10.1162/tacl_a_00663}.
+To facilitate their theoretical analysis, theoreticians often propose idealizations of transformers.
+For instance, while practical implementations of transformers operate under fixed precision, e.g., single (32-bit) or half (16-bit) precision, many authors assume arbitrary \citep{pérez2018on,hao-etal-2022-formal,merrill-etal-2022-saturated} or length-dependent precision \citep{merrill-sabharwal-2023-parallelism,chiang2025transformers}.
+Although such idealizations capture key aspects of transformers, they tend to overestimate their expressive power \citep{pérez2018on}.\looseness=-1